How to Build and Implement a Change Management Model [UPDATED]

 This doesn’t mean just project team members or leaders.
 It must include executive leadership, Board members, and all other stakeholders.

-With that being said, not every organization is ready for change.
+That said, not every organization is ready for change.
 Before developing a change management plan, first assess the organization’s readiness for change.
-This involves assessing the capacity, commitment, and culture of the organization.
+This involves assessing the organization’s capacity, commitment, and culture.

-If the organization is ready for change, now it’s time to select a model and develop a change management plan.
-This involves thinking about the vision for change, the desired impact, and how the change will be communicated.
+If the organization is ready for change, it’s time to select a model and develop a change management plan.
+This involves considering the vision for change, the desired impact, and how the change will be communicated.

 So, what does all this look like in practice?
 Here are some steps to follow: